kaiiiz/obsidian-raindrop-highlights-plugin/README.md

 Use `Raindrop Highlights: Manage collections to be synced` command to quickly open the collection management modal.

-**NOTE**: Do not touch the front matter properties: `raindrop_id` and `raindrop_last_update`.
+**NOTE**: Do not touch the front matter properties: `raindrop_id` and `raindrop_highlights`.
 These properties are used to identify the existing article to prevent file and highlights duplication.

 ### API Token